ECE143ProjectTeamNumber7/NYCDrugCrimeAnalysis/README.md

 ### How To Use
 1. **Install Necessary Modules**
 The modules listed above are used to run the visualizations.
-Installing [Anaconda](https://www.anaconda.com/) is suggested; however, only those are required at minimum and can be installed with `pip`.
+Installing [Anaconda](https://www.anaconda.com/) is suggested; however, only the ones listed above are required at minimum and can be installed with `pip`.
+Note that some modules, such as *folium* or *shapely*, may not be included with anaconda and will require seperate installation with `pip`.
+In the Notebook, some functions require dependencies that may not be included in Anaconda and may vary across machines; thus, it is vital you pay careful attention to possible errors raised by missing dependencies.
 Having the same version is crucial; some visualizations utlize features from more recent versioins.
 2.

 ### Proposal